-In the light of alliances we often talk about alliance management.
+In alliances we need to lead as well.
+Both during the creation phase and during the management phase.
+We often talk about alliance management.
 It might be better to talk about alliance leadership instead.
 We need to be active in driving our business collaborations: we need to lead.
-There are situations where it is good to let someone else take the lead.
+Then there are situations where it is good to let someone else take the lead.
 Situations where our partner might be better equipped, because of knowledge or experience.
 In these situations we can proactively invite them to take the lead.

 Proactively allowing someone else to lead the way is also an act of leadership.